AIMCo

-Alberta Investment Management Corporation (AIMCo) is an Albertan Crown corporation and institutional investor established to manage several public funds and pensions headquartered in Edmonton, Alberta.
+Alberta Investment Management Corporation (AIMCo) is a Canadian crown corporation and institutional investor owned by the Government of Alberta, established to manage several public funds and pensions headquartered in Edmonton, Alberta.
 AIMCo was established by an act of the Legislative Assembly of Alberta in 2008 under the government of Progressive Conservative Premier Ed Stelmach.

-AIMCo manages one of Canada's largest public pools of funds with assets under management totaling $168.3 billion as of year-end 2021.
-AIMCo manages the assets on behalf of 375,000 members of provincial public retirement programs, endowments, government funds, and other public accounts, including the $20.4 billion Alberta Heritage Savings Trust Fund.
+AIMCo manages one of Canada's largest public pools of funds, with assets under management totalling CA$179.6 Billion (December 31, 2024).
+AIMCo manages the assets on behalf of 375,000 members of provincial public pension and retirement plans, endowments, government funds, and other public accounts, including the CA$27.2 Billion Alberta Heritage Savings Trust Fund.